Skip to main content

 2. Add quinoa.
 Reduce heat; simmer, covered, until water is absorbed, 10-12 minutes.

 3. Meanwhile, slice peppers in half, remove seeds.
-Place 4 halves into a greased 9x9 glass baking dish or pie plate, cut side down.
+Place in a greased 8-in. square baking dish, cut side down.

 4. Microwave, uncovered, on high until crisp-tender, 3-4 minutes.
-Move peppers to 13x9 dish, cut side up.
+Turn peppers cut side up.

 5. Reserve 1/3 cup salsa; add remaining salsa to quinoa.
-Stir in beans, ricotta cheese and 1/4 cup Fiesta blend cheese.
+Stir in beans, ricotta cheese and 1/4 cup cheese.

 6. Spoon mixture into peppers; sprinkle with remaining cheese.